liketed/packer/README.md

     packer build filename.json

+### CentOS-6-puppet-virtualbox.json

+This box is supposed to be CentOS 6 updated to latest version, with latest VirtualBox additions integrated, puppet pre installed, nothing much more than that.
+Last tested/updated with CentOS 6.9 and VirtualBox 5.2.6 on 20180118

 ### CentOS-6-virtualbox.json

 This box is supposed to be CentOS 6 updated to latest version, with latest VirtualBox additions integrated, nothing much more than that.